Angular momentum transfer in cosmological simulations of Milky Way-mass discs

-\item Gravitational torques from stars are only relevant in the inner half of the gaseous disk, as that is where the majority of stellar mass is located.
+\item Gravitational torques from stars are only relevant in the inner half of the gaseous disc, as that is where the majority of stellar mass is located.
 They are average to negative torques, but drop off sharply with radius.
-This can act as a sink for angular momentum from nearby gas mass elements, allowing for net loss of angular momentum in the gas in the most interior regions of the disk.
+This can act as a sink for angular momentum from nearby gas mass elements, allowing for a net loss of angular momentum in the gas in the most interior regions of the disc.

-\item Gravitational torques from gas-gas interactions are more varied, but are only significant within the disk itself.
-They preferentially transfer angular momentum outwards, just interior to the gaseous disk edge.
-This corresponds roughly with where accreting gas join the disk.
+\item Gravitational torques from gas-gas interactions are more varied but are only significant within the disc itself.
+They preferentially transfer angular momentum outwards, just interior to the gaseous disc edge.
+This corresponds roughly with where accreting gas joins the disc.

-\item Torques arising from the pressure gradient provide a significant source of torque both inside the disk and the iCGM.
+\item Torques arising from the pressure gradient provide a significant source of torque both inside the disc and the iCGM.
 These interactions end up transferring angular momentum radially outwards on average.